 Hi!
 I’m Matt Beaty, your instructor this term for Spatial Data Science for Emergency Management.

-In addition to teaching for Penn State’s Online Geospatial Education Program, I work for the Australian Bureau of Statistics (ABS) after moving from the Bureau of Meteorology (BOM) last month.
+In addition to teaching for Penn State’s Online Geospatial Education Program, I work for the Australian Bureau of Statistics (ABS) after short secondment to the Bureau of Meteorology (BOM).
 My focus at both agencies has been on disaster preparedness, response, and recovery.
 Prior to this, I worked for the Australian Government Department of Health (DOH) in the Health Analytics Branch, and this included work on the COVID-19 response through developing analysis and maps for decision-makers.
 Before joining the Department of Health, I was a Senior Experimental Scientist in the Cities Program and Climate Adaptation Flagship at the Commonwealth Scientific and Industrial Research Organisation (CSIRO), Australia’s national research organization.
 Before that, I did my Ph.D. work in Geography at Penn State!

 My current work focuses on using geospatial analysis to better understand relationships between the built environment, vulnerable populations, and climate-related hazards such as heatwaves, floods, and bushfires.
 This research focuses on current conditions and future conditions expected under different climate change scenarios.
 I am also interested in how geospatial data and analysis can identify mitigation and adaptation opportunities through a range of social, engineering, and environmental interventions.
 I’ve also undertaken projects on fire ecology, green infrastructure, transportation logistics, and urban planning.
 It’s probably clear that my work involves the linkage and integration of a wide range of data types, methods, and disciplines, and has also involved working with some great teams!

 Some of my current work includes: